hsiaosiyuan0/jexpose/README.md

 # jexpose

 This project can expose class graph inside of jar.
+It has the honour of providing jar infomation to [dubbo2.js](https://github.com/dubbo/dubbo2.js) to generate typescript code.

 It is designed to just exposing the matching class files, and will merge fields inherit from ancestor classes.
 It does not using reflection but reading bytecode within class files, the reason of this strategy is the original language